 When two medical professionals disagree, disability claims get denied.
 You need to persuasively distinguish why your treating physicians’ opinions are more reliable than the insurance companies’ doctors.
 There are many ways to do this.
-Experienced long-term disability attorneys can help you determine the most persuasive way to present your case.
+An experienced long-term disability lawyer can help you determine the most persuasive way to present your case.

-At Roy Law Group, we have been battling disability cases and nothing else, since 2009.
-This area of law is incredibly complicated.
+At Roy Law Group, we have been battling disability insurance cases and nothing else, since 2009.
+This area of the law is incredibly complicated.
 Let our team of experts handle everything for you.
 If we take on your case, you are in a winning battle.

 Contact us to learn how we can help you, today.